navariltd/burundi-compliance/README.md

 **Differ Submission to OBR**

-In case the user doesn't want to send the sales invoice to OBR at the time of submission, simply tick the *Differ Submission to OBR* checkbox (circled in the sales invoice image).
+In case the user doesn't want to send the sales invoice to OBR at the time of submission, simply tick the *Differ Submission to OBR* checkbox (circled in the sales invoice image - <span style="color:red">Not allowed by OBR</span>).

 Later, one can untick the checkbox and use the *Re-submit* button to send the invoice to OBR.